jldevelops/o-byter/README.md

 Allows byte/asset exchange between owner and a un/known party

 ## How it works
-Once deployed, it has to be configured by setting: price to exchange, asset id, exchange direction and (optional) allowed address to exchange.
+Before first exchange, it has to be configured by setting: price to exchange, asset id, exchange direction and (optional) allowed address to exchange.

 After that, unknown parties (or one only) can exchange until AA run out of asset/byte.

-Owner can withdraw any amount anytime.

-Owner can deposit any amount anytime.
+Owner can deposit/withdraw any amount anytime.

 ## How to configure
 Send param "configure" with value 1: